icrc/openmrs-module-patientgrid/README.md

 **Property Name** `patientgrid.rowsLimit`

-Specifies the limit of number of records in a patient grid.
+Specifies the limit of maximum number of records in a patient grid.
 By default, the limit will be set to 100.

 ## Period range